borodean/less-properties/README.md

 known issues
 ------------
 The `-less-property: property;` junk line of code is a neccesary sacrifice due to the hack nature of this set of mixins.
-However, all browsers should normally skip this line and the only issue is the purity of code.
+However, all browsers should normally skip this line so it's just a matter of purity of code.